renereimann/HotSpotPopulationAnalysis/README.md

     * outfile: Path of the output file.

 5. prepare_signal_pool.py
+    Generates a single_spot_trial_pool and save it.
+Needed for signal trial generation.

+    Parameters:
+    * indir: Folder containing single spot trial files.
+    * outfile: Path of the output file.
+    * parametrization: Path of the TS parametrization

 4. Run make_extrapolation.py
     You have to give the output from 3.